sorki/ircbridge/README.md

 For example, `amqp` doesn't require `zre/zeromq`, nor `cereal` dependencies and `zre` doesn't require `amqp`, but uses `cereal` for serialization.

+The separation of concerns is also quite nice, for example `ircbridge-ircbot-*` subpackages use their own set of command line arguments related to IRC network, user information, channels to join while clients like `ircbridge-amqp-cat` only need to know about a target where to send messages (channel or user).

 ## Related projects

 - [ircbot](https://github.com/stepcut/ircbot/) used as an IRC frontend